Improve Your Running with Goal Setting

 • T: Timely

-1. Write your goals down: Take a moment to sit with a calendar and make the effort to consider your goals over the next few months.
-You can set reminders on your phone or leave little motivators around your home!
-Make a collage or vision board about your goal and post it somewhere you will see every day.
+1. Write your goals down.
+Take a moment to sit with a calendar and make the effort to consider your running and fitness goals over the next few months.
+You can set reminders on your phone or leave little motivators around your home.
+Make a collage or vision board about your goal and post it somewhere you will see every day for a motivating perspective.

-2. Tell someone about your goals: When we tell supportive people around us about a goal, suddenly it becomes a lot more real.
+2. Tell someone about your goals.
+When we tell supportive peers about a goal, suddenly it becomes a lot more real.
 This is not to make you feel pressured, it's to help you feel supported and heard throughout reaching your goals.
 It's great to have someone to talk to about any challenges you may face as you pursue your goals.

-4. Be gentle with yourself: Like everything in life, things do not always go as planned.
+4. Be gentle with yourself.
+Like everything in life, things do not always go as planned.
 We may miss runs or training due to other responsibilities, we may get an injury, or despite our best efforts, we don’t reach the targets every time.
 Learn to forgive yourself and move on.
-Powering your goals with kindness will help motivate you to be kind to yourself in other challenges that crop up, in running and life.
+Powering your goals with kindness will help motivate you to be kind to yourself in other challenges that crop up, in your running, professional life, and personal life.

-5. It’s not all about running: Remember with goal setting for running, there are a lot of other factors to consider that keep us feeling energized.
-You should be focused on eating well, sleeping enough, and ensuring there is time for fun with friends and family.
+5. It’s not all about running.
+Remember with goal setting for running, there are a lot of other factors to consider that keep us feeling energized.
+You should be focused on eating well, sleeping enough, and ensuring there is time in your life for rest and relaxation with friends and family.

-6. Arrival Fallacy: If you haven’t heard of arrival fallacy, it’s a very interesting psychological term associated with goal setting.
+6. You may experience setbacks and arrival fallacy.
+If you haven’t heard of arrival fallacy, it’s a very interesting psychology term associated with goal setting.
 It has to do with the belief that when we reach our goal, we will reach total happiness.
 The truth is, sometimes, when we focus so much time and energy on a specific running event or target, when it's accomplished, we can experience a real, deep sadness afterward.
-Sometimes, we even feel lost or confused.
-It’s important to know about this, so you can prepare for the wave of emotions following a big goal being crossed off.
-(Hint: Lots of self-care and rest!)
+We may even feel lost or confused.
+It’s important to know about this, so you can prepare for the wave of emotions following a big goal being crossed off your individual goals list.
+(Hint: Practice lots of self-care and rest!)

 Examples of Running Goals